gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v20.0.0.0 2014-11-12 Added a "Draw Hexagon" script, closes #139.
+v20.1.0.0 2014-11-12 Added ability for user to change the layer the hexagon is drawn on in the 'DrawHexagon' script, closes #143. v20.0.0.0 2014-11-12 Added a 'Draw Hexagon' script, closes #139.
 Re-arranged scripts by alphabetical order in script project, closes #141. v19.0.0.0 2014-11-11 Added via stamper script, closes #132.
 Added space between 'We have PCB access.' and 'PCB access checking complete.' in StdOut, closes #130.
 Deleted PlaceNettedVia.vbs, closes #133.
 Fixed bug where CheckTentedVias() crashes if there are no vias on PCB due to divide by 0, closes #134.
 Fixed image in README that was broken, closes #135. v18.3.2.0 2014-11-07 Add ability to only change the size of designators which are currently the default Altium size with the 'Resize Designators' script, closes #129.
 Report how many designators were changed when 'Resize Designators' is run, closes #131. v18.3.1.0 2014-11-07 Forgot to save script project file in previous commit.